ministryofjustice/security-guidance/docs/long-term-leave.md

 ### How to remove access and return assets

--   Access to systems and return of assets can be organised through the appropriate items in the [MoJ Technology Portal](https://mojprod.service-now.com/moj_sp).
-Please refer to the Knowledge Base article on "Returning your MoJ laptop, accessories and mobile phones" for details.
+-   Access to systems and return of assets can be organised through the appropriate items in the [Technology Portal](https://mojprod.service-now.com/moj_sp).
+Please refer to the Knowledge Base article on "Returning your laptop, accessories and mobile phones" for details.
 Removal of access to local systems should be arranged with local IT teams.

 **Note:** When a Dom1 account is deactivated, its data is recoverable for up to 12 months.
 Refer to the Knowledge Base article on "How to Re-instate a Deactivated Email Account or Mailbox".

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).